renatosuero/vimschool/content/basics/navigatingext.md

 | **L**  | Move the cursor to the lowest line on the screen  |

-When we know that we want to go to begin/end of file, we can use these keys.
+When we know that we want to go to begin/end of the file, we can use these keys.

  Key      | Description                          |
 |---------|--------------------------------------|